ericomelosilva/saga/spec.md

    Build a module for probabilistic operations (`src/prob.rs`) and extend domain-specific types (Gene, Protein, etc.) with methods reflecting biological processes.

 5. **Testing and Iteration:**
-   Create sample programs (e.g., in `tests/sample_program.saga`) to test the DSL’s core functionality.
-Iterate based on feedback and progressively add features such as dependent types or fuzzy predicates.
+   TESTS: (e.g., in `tests/sample_program.saga`) to test the language’s core functionality.
+Iterate and progressively add features such as dependent types or fuzzy predicates.

 6. **Integration with ML Components:**
-   Eventually (big pie in the sky dream) integrate with neural ODE/PDE solvers and ML modules for advanced hypothesis generation and inference.
+   Eventually (this is a big pie in the sky dream) integrate with neural ODE/PDE solvers and ML modules for advanced hypothesis generation and inference.

 **End of Specification**